">

 Key Hazards

-• Chainsaw contact injuries
+• Chainsaw and cutting tool injuries

 2–3 Minute Talk Script